Saim-Safdar/appservice-with-githubactions/README.md

 #### Creating a RBAC for GitHub Actions

-In this command create a [service principal azure](https://docs.microsoft.com/en-us/powershell/azure/create-azure-service-principal-azureps?view=azps-4.4.0) give it a name `svcgithubaction` and created a [RBAC](https://docs.microsoft.com/en-us/azure/role-basetiondemd-access-control/overview) give it role for `contributor` then finally in the scopes area past a resource group id which you want to delicate a control.
+In this command create a [service principal azure](https://docs.microsoft.com/en-us/powershell/azure/create-azure-service-principal-azureps?view=azps-4.4.0) give it a name `svcgithubaction` and creating a [RBAC](https://docs.microsoft.com/en-us/azure/role-basetiondemd-access-control/overview) give it role for `contributor` then finally in the scopes area paste a resource group id which you retrieve earlier using this command `az group list` which you want to delicate a control to.

 ```
 az ad sp create-for-rbac -n svcgithubaction --role contributor --scopes "resource group Id" --sdk-auth